-Bruce G. Haffty, MD, FACR, FASTROBruce Haffty, MD, MS, is chair of Radiation Oncology and associate vice chancellor for Cancer Programs at Rutgers Cancer Institute of New Jersey and system director of Radiation Oncology at RWJBarnabas Health His medical school, internship and residency training was at Yale.
+Bruce Haffty, MD, MS, is chair of Radiation Oncology and associate vice chancellor for Cancer Programs at Rutgers Cancer Institute and system director of Radiation Oncology at RWJBarnabas Health His medical school, internship and residency training was at Yale.
 He spent the initial years of his academic career at Yale, where he was Professor of Therapeutic Radiology, residency program director from 1992 through 2004, Vice Chairman and Clinical Director from 2002-2005.
-He moved to Rutgers Cancer Institute of New Jersey in 2005.
+He moved to Rutgers Cancer Institute in 2005.

 Dr. Haffty has a long and successful record in clinical and translational research in radiation oncology.
 His work has centered on molecular/genetic factors as they relate to radiation resistance and outcomes in patients undergoing radiation.
 His original work on BRCA1/2 in conservatively managed breast cancer, published in Lancet, document high rates of second primary ipsilateral breast cancers and has impacted clinical practice.
 Additional studies, based on valuable tissue microarrays with annotated databases he has created demonstrate novel factors associated with outcomes paving the way for molecular targeted therapies in combination with radiation.
 Initial studies on outcomes in triple negative breast cancers led to collaborative laboratory studies demonstrating that the loss of 53BP1 was associated with resistance to DNA damaging agents in triple negative BRCA1 deficient cells.
 Subsequently, his laboratory demonstrated higher rates radiation resistance and local failures in triple negative breast cancers with loss of 53BP1.